 Although each state and territory receives the block grant, the amount differs depending on the proportion of children living in poverty in the state.
-States have flexibility to spend the grant money in a way that suits the needs of their populations.
+States have the flexibility to spend the grant money in a way that suits the needs of their populations.
 However, states do have to meet the following requirements:

 - No more than 10% may be spent on administrative costs